Sephora Using Loyalty Data to Reach New Customers

-“When we think about our clients, we know that they don’t just go into the store and buy something,” Ms. Singh said.
+“When we think about our clients, we know that they don’t just go to the store and buy something,” Ms. Singh said.
 “There is a journey.”

-23% of shoppers compare prices on mobile while standing in-store and before going to a bricks-and-mortar location.
+- 23% of shoppers compare prices on mobile while standing in-store and before going to a brick-and-mortar location.

-Sephora has extended its omnichannel reach to include optimized emails, a new subscription box, a mobile app and mobile Web site.
+Sephora has extended its omnichannel reach to include optimized emails, a new subscription box, a mobile app, and a mobile Web site.